vitaly-t/pg-promise/README.md

 All formatting methods used internally are available from the [formatting] namespace, so they can also be used directly when needed.
 The main method there is [format], which is used by every query method to format the query.

-The formatting syntax is deducted from the type of `values` passed in:
+The formatting syntax is decided from the type of `values` passed in:

 * [Index Variables] when `values` is an array or a single basic type;
 * [Named Parameters] when `values` is an object other than `Array` or `null`.